OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Floating on Regent’s Canal is our favourite London bookshop, the Word on the Water.
 Selling everything from classics to contemporary literature, the 1920s Dutch barge-cum-bookstore permanently moored on Granary Square hosts poetry slams and live music on its roof stage.

-Advertised as ‘the free destination for the incurably curious’, the Wellcome Collection’s quirky range of exhibitions is a testament to its founder’s enthusiasm for travel, Sir Henry Wellcome.
-Part of the Wellcome Trust, the Wellcome Collection began in 2007 and now attracts over 500,000 visitors every year.
-Enjoy the museum’s wide programme of events, from drop-in workshops and activities on Spectacular Lates, to its permanent displays on science and medicine.
+Advertised as “the free destination for the incurably curious”, the Wellcome Collection’s quirky range of exhibits is a testament to its founder Sir Henry Wellcome and his enthusiasm for travel.
+Enjoy the museum’s wide programme of events, from drop-in workshops and activities to its permanent displays on science and medicine.